-There has been an increase in the percentage of requests processed within the statutory time limit.
 It was identified during an internal audit in 2019 that a significant number of requests were not being processed within the statutory time limit and this was considered as part of the restructure within Digital and Data.
-The reorganisation of resources and the creation of a Governance Team has delivered this improvement.
+The reorganisation of resources and the creation of a Governance Team has delivered significant improvement but unfortunately, 2021 saw a decline in the number of FOI requests being processed within the statutory time limit.
 The strategy to proactively publish information has meant that some requests are easier to process.
-The complexity of the remaining requests and possibly due to remote working, the time elapsed to gather information is longer.
+Due to the complexity of the remaining requests and to the impacts of remote working, the time elapsed to gather information has on occasion taken longer.
 The process is currently predominantly manual and reliant on the Governance Team to retrieve information to fulfil requests from other sections who may not always appreciate the statutory time scale for response.

-There are automation improvements planned for FOI to automatically flag and escalate elapsed time and improve the number of requests that are completed within the statutory time limit of 20 days.
+There are automation improvements planned for an FOI system to automatically flag, send alerts and escalate elapsed time to improve the number of requests that are completed within the statutory time limit of 20 days.
+The FOI system is currently in development using O365 technology ensuring that the investment in this technology is maximised and manual processes reduced to deliver increased efficiency.
 The aspiration would be to respond to 100% of requests within the statutory timescale.
 The Information Commissioner's Officer has set the tolerance threshold at 90% and currently 52% of central government departments are not meeting this threshold.
-The organisation would want to at least achieve the 90% threshold by Q4 2021.
+The organisation would want to at least achieve the 90% threshold by Q4 2022.